Your path from first call to cash in the bank – and how it’s paid back

 Make sure you’re eligible When you first speak to our team, they’ll chat through a few key details about you and your property to check whether you can take out a lifetime mortgage.

 Finally you must have cleared any existing mortgage on your home, or only have a small amount remaining.
-You’d have to clear this before you apply for a lifetime mortgage, or pay off the outstanding balance using the money you release.
+You’d have to clear this before you apply for a lifetime mortgage, or pay off the outstanding balance using the money you borrow.

 Once you’ve ticked off these basics, we can set up a meeting for you with an FCA-regulated equity release adviser.
+You will need to take out financial advice to take out equity release.

 Gather up bank statements, details of your income, what your outgoings are and any state benefits you’re being paid – along with a reasonable idea of what your home’s worth today.